-A second version of the leaflet will be implemented after month 18.
-This version will contain an updated content, with an overview of preliminary results, and a new layout for making it more attractive.
+A second version of the leaflet has been implemented at month 18.
+This version contains an updated content on the achieved results.
 The final version of the leaflet will be implemented at the end of the Project.
 The leaflet can be circulated in printed form, e.g. it can be handed out at conferences or other events; on the other hand also an electronic version (e.g. PDF file) can be circulated.
 The leaflet can be also downloaded from the project website.
 Some leaflets may be translated into other languages than English by the Partners, based on a master template, which will be provided to the partners.
 The content of the leaflets has to be clear and easily understandable by the target end users.